 A scholarship ($500) to assist Yukon residents engaged in an initial accredited trade programs, and further studies in any program associated with the trades.
-This scholarship is supported through a short-term fixed fund.

 A scholarship for a Yukon resident pursuing post-secondary studies in business or economics.
 Three-year Yukon residency required.